Hello again friends,

 Lastly, the opposable thumbs make for a new neuron track that is only available in the upper plexus of the body in people, especially for fine motor skills.
-I mean you could not make such a synchronistic system even in a lab.
+I mean, you could not make such a syncretistic system even in a lab.

-Humans are made to move which includes walk, run, hunt, and throw.
+Humans are made to move, which includes walking, run, hunt, and throwing.
 Modern life has indoctrinated us in stagnation.
 Sitting for extended periods of time not using our muscles, ligaments, bones, and body in ways that are productive for health.

-Yes, modern conveniences are nice, because we know that flying over walking from California to Georgia is much easier and will take less time.
-That is a mechanical advantage, yet most humans, especially in the modern industry and culture, have deconditioned their natural predisposition to move and have instead opted to be bombarded and not restore themselves.
+Yes, modern conveniences are nice because we know that flying over walking from California to Georgia is much easier and will take less time.
+That is a mechanical advantage, yet most humans, especially in the modern industry and culture, have reconditioned their natural predisposition to move and have instead opted to be bombarded and not restore themselves.

 This is where stagnation enters.